LogtalkDotOrg/logtalk3/coding/codemirror/NOTES.md

 if already present) the files `logtalk.js` and `index.html` to a `mode/logtalk` sub-directory of your CodeMirror installation directory.

-The supporting files are work in progress and were obtained by converting the Logtalk Ace mode using the `ace2cm` converter (and replacing `storage` by `meta` in the token types in the regular expressions):
+The supporting files are work in progress, currently providing syntax highlight and code folding.
+The files were obtained by converting the Logtalk Ace mode using the `ace2cm` converter (and replacing `storage` by `meta` in the token types in the regular expressions):

 	https://github.com/espadrine/ace2cm